-For the fandoms of 28 Major League Baseball teams, the end of October will already have them moving on to the next season, when Spring Training begins in February.
-Fans of even the worst Major League teams are already spooling out scenarios in their minds about how their beloved franchise will be the one hoisting the World Series Trophy when next Fall Classic rolls around.
-And sportsbooks in Las Vegas and around the world are thinking the exact same thing.
+By the time the MLB postseason begins in October, many baseball fans will already have turned their attention to the next campaign.
+Fans of even the worst MLB teams are already dreaming about how their beloved franchise will be hosting the World Series Trophy when next Fall Classic rolls around.
+And sportsbooks across the US and around the world are thinking the exact same thing.
 Even as the final World Series game is being played, it’s already time to look ahead to the next season, and for casual and hardcore gamblers alike, that means baseball futures betting is right around the corner.

-If you are looking for instant gratification, this is not your kind of action.
-But if the long game appeals to you — as well as some pretty impressive odds that could lead a Cinderella story to a huge payday — then the futures bet is right up your alley.
+Baseball futures wagering isn’t like traditional forms of MLB betting such as runlines, totals and parlays, which all hinge on the result of a specific game or set of games.
+Rather, the futures bet is about the outcome over the course of an entire season.
+So, if you’re looking for instant gratification, this is not your kind of action.
+But if the long game appeals to you — as well as some pretty impressive odds that could lead to a huge payday — then the futures bet is right up your alley.

 The premise of baseball futures betting is actually quite simple.
-Shortly after the World Series concludes in late October (or early November), sportsbooks put out odds for all 30 teams to win the next season’s title.
-The favorite — usually one or both of the teams having just played in the just-completed Series — might have odds in the neighborhood of 6-to-1 like the odds you might expect for a favored horse in the Kentucky Derby.
+Shortly after the World Series concludes in late October or early November, sportsbooks put out odds for all 30 teams to win the next season’s title.
+The favorite — usually one or both of the teams having just played in the World Series — might have odds in the neighborhood of 6-to-1, essentially the same kind of odds you might expect for a favored horse in the Kentucky Derby.

 From there the odds for each team get longer.
-Teams that reached the playoffs in the season just ended might see odds in the 12-to-1 range.
-Teams that finished just outside the postseason start to creep into double-digit odds against.
+Sides that reached the playoffs might see odds in the 12-to-1 range, while those that finished just outside start to creep into double-digit odds against.
 Teams with .500 or slightly worse records find themselves around 25- or 30-to-1.
-And the basement dwellers can see odds around 999-to-1, if you believe in the impossible dream.
+And the basement dwellers can see odds of around 999-to-1, if you believe in the impossible dream.

-Much like over-under win totals, you will need to wait for the entire season to conclude itself to know if you have a chance to win.
-In this case, however, you are not rooting for any other outcome than winning the pennant or World Series.
-It’s an all-or-nothing proposition.
+Much like over/under win totals, you will need to wait for the entire season to finish to see if your bet comes through.
+In this case, however, you are not rooting for any other outcome than the winning pennant or World Series team — it’s an all-or-nothing proposition.

 What makes futures bets so intriguing, and so popular, is the odds involved.
 You bet an individual game, and you are wedded to the moneyline or runline.
 Even the biggest underdog bet, usually a +300, is only going to pay like it’s 3-to-1 odds.